 Plan B- 60% with contract in April; 40% due the following January 1st

-Place C- Smart Tuition payments over a 10 month period of time from mid-April to following mid-January
+Place C- Smart Tuition payments over a 10 month period of time from mid-April to the following mid-January

 Financial Aid Introduction